 The nearest services are located 14 miles north in the tiny town of Toponas.
 More extensive services are located 21 miles south of the ranch at Wolcott or 24 miles north in Yampa.
 Wolcott is located along I-70 between the Eagle County Airport and the resorts of Vail and Beaver Creek.
 Full services and wide-ranging amenities are a few miles further in the Vail Valley and Steamboat Springs mountain resort areas.

-Three key distinguishing characteristics of Table Rock Ranch are immediately evident: its abundant water, remarkable privacy and picturesque setting.
-These are all related to the ranch’s unique location at the confluence of three mountain streams, Rock Creek, Egeria Creek and Red Dirt Creek.
+Three key distinguishing characteristics of Table Rock Ranch are immediately evident: its abundant water, remarkable privacy, and picturesque setting.
+These are all related to the ranch’s unique location at the confluence of three mountain streams—Rock Creek, Egeria Creek and Red Dirt Creek.
 This locale also happens to be at the transition zone where the creeks flow out of the mountainous country onto a broader plain.
 This unique setting at the mouth of the canyons gives the ranch the desirable combination of usable land and dramatic scenery.
 The ranch is end-of-the-road and does not have any public roads bisecting or adjoining it.
 Combined with the topography of the area around the ranch and adjacent BLM lands, this creates an extremely private setting.
-Once the waters of these three creeks come together, they flow through the length of the ranch, providing abundant water for miles of private fly-fishing, lush irrigated meadows and numerous trout-filled ponds.
+Once the waters of these three creeks come together, they flow through the length of the ranch, providing abundant water for miles of private fly fishing, lush irrigated meadows and numerous trout-filled ponds.

 With a total of 785.38± acres, Table Rock Ranch is irregular in shape.
 Extending 2.25 miles from north to south, the property is 1.25 miles east to west at its widest point.
 The ranch lies at the base of the flat-topped mesa rimmed with steep cliffs named Table Rock.
 Egeria Creek and Rock Creek flow through rugged canyons on either side of Table Rock.
-The streams, ponds and meadow areas form the central part of the ranch and the ridges that protect the ranch rise up on either side.
-Many of the hillsides and bluffs have steep rock outcroppings, and the property has excellent views of Table Rock and the surrounding mountains in all directions.
+Streams, ponds and meadow areas form the central part of the ranch and the ridges that protect the ranch rise up on either side.
+Many of the hillsides and bluffs feature picturesque rock outcroppings, and the property has excellent views of Table Rock and the surrounding mountains in all directions.
 An improved network of internal roads and trails provide access throughout the property and lead to the adjacent BLM lands.

 Elevations on the property range from approximately 6,750 to 7,000 feet.
 By comparison, the town of Vail and Beaver Creek Village are both located at about 8,100 feet.
 The lower relative elevation of the ranch provides a drier and milder climate than the surrounding mountains.
 However, as the upper drainages of Rock Creek, Egeria Creek and Red Dirt Creek are located in the high mountains at 10,000 to over 12,000 feet, the streams that run through the ranch are supplied by plentiful flows throughout the summer.
 A number of springs provide additional flows of fresh water to the ponds and streams.